-I love bananas and I usually add them freshly sliced to my muesli, but this takes it to a whole new level.
+I love bananas and I usually add them freshly sliced to my brekkie bowls, but this takes the muesli component to a whole new level.

-The ingredients are not really that different from ‘regular’ muesli, it just has a subtle banana flavour that makes it taste out of this world!
+The ingredients are not really that different from my ‘regular’ muesli.
+This just has a subtle banana flavour that makes it taste out of this world!

-And it’s actually a little bit quicker and easier to make than regular toasted muesli, as there’s no need to melt the coconut oil.
+And it’s actually a little bit quicker and easier to make than my REGULAR TOASTED MUESLI, as there’s no need to melt the coconut oil.

-I used maple syrup, but you can substitute your own favourite sweetener.
-And I recommend that you use your own favourite nut combo – at the moment mine is almonds and cashews.
+I use maple syrup, but you could also use honey or rice malt syrup.
+And I recommend that you use your own favourite nut combo, mine is usually walnuts and cashews.

-This banana muesli is so yummy, you’ll probably eat it straight from the jar, as I have been!
-So I would recommend keeping one jar at home and taking one to work with you for healthy snacking.
+This banana muesli is so yummy, you’ll probably eat it straight from the jar, as I often do!
+So why not keep one jar at home and take a smaller one to work with you for healthy snacking?

-Just add plain or Greek yoghurt for a quick, delish brekkie.
-There’s not much else to say about it, other than if you like bananas, give this recipe a try and let me know what you think.
+Just add plain Greek yoghurt for a quick, healthy breakfast.
+There’s not much else to say about this muesli recipe, other than if you like bananas, give it a try and let me know what you think.

 - 3 cups oats

-- 1 cup nuts – almonds & cashews
+- 1 cup mixed nuts.
+I use walnuts & cashews

 - 2 very ripe bananas, mashed

-- Mix the coconut oil, maple syrup and bananas until well combined and smooth
+- Mix the coconut oil, maple syrup and mashed bananas until well combined and smooth.

 - Store in glass jars.

-- The oven temperature needs to be fairly low, so that the muesli cooks evenly without burning.
+- The oven temperature needs to be fairly low, so the muesli will cook evenly without burning.

-- Take the tray out of the oven every ten minutes and turn the mixture to make sure that it's all cooked through.
+- Take the tray out of the oven every 5-10 minutes and turn the mixture to make sure that it's all cooked through.

 Don’t forget to pin this recipe for later!